stickershuttle/stickershuttle/docs/SETUP_CREDIT_SYSTEM.md

 2. Select your project
 3. Click on **SQL Editor** in the left sidebar

-## Step 2: Run the Credit System SQL
+## Step 2: Complete Reset and Setup (RECOMMENDED)

+Since you have existing credit functions with different signatures, run this first:

 1. Click **New query**
-2. Copy ALL the contents from `docs/CREATE_CREDITS_SYSTEM.sql`
+2. Copy ALL the contents from `docs/CREDIT_SYSTEM_FULL_RESET.sql`
 3. Paste it into the SQL editor
 4. Click **Run** button
 5. You should see "Success.
 No rows returned" message

+This script will:
+- Drop all existing credit-related functions
+- Add any missing columns to existing tables
+- Create tables if they don't exist
+- Set up proper views and permissions

+## Step 3: Create All Credit Functions

+After the reset is complete:

+1. Click **New query** (create a new query tab)
+2. Copy ALL the contents from `docs/CREDIT_SYSTEM_FUNCTIONS.sql`
+3. Paste it into the SQL editor
+4. Click **Run** button
+5. You should see "Success.
+No rows returned" message

-## Step 3: Add Credits Column to Orders
+## Step 4: Add Credits Column to Orders

+Finally, add the credits tracking to orders:

 1. Click **New query** again
 2. Copy ALL the contents from `docs/ADD_CREDITS_APPLIED_COLUMN.sql`